jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 system as an essential component of their overall cybersecurity strategy.
 The state of IoT and OT security continued
-Chapter 4 Critical Cybersecurity ChallengesDefending and strengthening air gapped networks
+Chapter 4 Critical Cybersecurity Challenges

+Defending and
+strengthening air
+gapped networks
-As organizations implement digital transformation programs, its crucial to monitor and discover inventory in networks that were previously thought to be air gapped.
+As organizations implement digital transformation programs, it’s crucial to monitor and discover inventory in networks that were previously thought to be air gapped.